Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 `--resume` continues the training of an existing experiment from its last checkpoint.

 `--load-weights` starts a new run using the selected weights.
-This is useful when the weights should be reused in a new experiment, for example for fine-tuning.
+I use this when I want to reuse weights in a new experiment, for example for fine-tuning.

 A backbone-only version is also available through: